 FY2010 annual report, page 32:

-In case these shares were issued as new shares by Lucas TVS Ltd, then it represents a case where the money of India Nippon Electricals Ltd to benefit Lucas TVS Ltd. However, if India Nippon Electricals Ltd bought these shares of Lucas TVS Ltd from some other entity, then it represents a case where the money of the company was used to benefit the seller of these shares.
+In case these shares were issued as new shares by Lucas TVS Ltd, then it represents a case where the money of India Nippon Electricals Ltd was used to benefit Lucas TVS Ltd. However, if India Nippon Electricals Ltd bought these shares of Lucas TVS Ltd from some other entity, then it represents a case where the money of the company was used to benefit the seller of these shares.

 Further advised reading: How Promoters benefit themselves using Related Party Transactions